nitindahiya-dev/react-interview-questions/README.md

 # React Interview Questions

-A collection of 100 tricky React.js interview questions and detailed answers (≥ 70 words each), organized by topic and difficulty.
+A collection of 100 tricky Javascript and React.js interview questions and detailed answers (≥ 70 words each), organized by topic and difficulty.

 ## Files

-- `react_interview_questions.json`
+- `data.json`
   - Array of objects with these keys:
     - `id`: number
     - `question`: string